mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 - Fixed issue in SNSLiveEventDataListener when the instrument doesn't have monitors
 - When entering a specific value for the center of the slicepoint of an integrated dimension/axis it will no longer jump to the nearest bin-center (this fix also affects MDEvent workspaces as it was assumed each dimension had 100 bins for the purpose of updating the slider for a integrated dimension/axis).
 - Slicepoint center now set to correct initial value (consistent with position of slider) for MDHisto workspaces.
+- Fixed an issue to plot negative values with logarithm scaling in slice view.

 :ref:`Release 6.3.0 <v6.3.0>`